LearnersGuild/learnathon/README.md

 If you treat the Enrollment Game as a opportunity to indulge in curiosity with other motivated learners, we believe you'll have a great time.

 Therefore, if you want to do well, focus on those things.
-Improve your skills by requesting and integrating feedback.
-Give kind, actionable, and specific feedback to others.
-And collaborate with your pair to produce the best work you can.
+Improve your skills by asking questions and exploring possible answers with your team.
+Share your knowledge and support your team.

 ### Rules